 To help your teammates get to the document quickly, send them a link: next to the document’s name, click Open Menu, and then click Share.

 Here are some things to keep in mind when you’re working with others:

 Word documents and OneNote notebooks It’s okay if some people are working in the Word or OneNote desktop program while others are working in an Office Online program.
 In the desktop programs, co-authoring works best in the most recent version of Office (Mac and Windows), but is also supported in Office 2010.
 Whether you’re working in the desktop program or Office Online, updates are handled differently in OneNote and Word:

 In Word documents, save the document to share your updates and to see others’ updates.

 Excel workbooks Everyone opens the workbook in Excel Online.
 The workbook displays updates immediately.
 If someone opens the workbook in the Excel desktop program, everyone is locked out of the workbook until that person closes it.

-PowerPoint presentations For best results, everyone opens the presentation in PowerPoint Online or in PowerPoint 2013.
-People who open the presentation in PowerPoint 2013 might have problems saving the file if others are making updates to the presentation in PowerPoint Online.
+PowerPoint presentations For best results, everyone opens the presentation in PowerPoint for the web or in PowerPoint 2013.
+People who open the presentation in PowerPoint 2013 might have problems saving the file if others are making updates to the presentation in PowerPoint for the web.